AIFDR/riab/docs/usage/plugins/development.rst

 For the next tutorial we will look at a flood impact plugin.
 This plugin differs from the above tutorial as it deals with vector data and also applies styling to the output.

+.. note:: FIXME: Include more description about the various components of the plugin.

 The plugin code is::